Bill Rowley

 William Spencer Rowley (11 September 1865 – 16 March 1934) was an English footballer who played as goalkeeper for Stoke in the 1880s and 1890s, also making two appearances for England.
 He later became Stoke's manager between 1895 and 1897.

-He played for Burslem Port Vale, before joining Stoke in 1887.
-He played in the first ever season of the English Football League, before helping the "Potters" to the Football Alliance title in 1890–91.
+He played for Burslem Port Vale before joining Stoke in 1887.
+He played in the first-ever season of the English Football League before helping the "Potters" to the Football Alliance title in 1890–91.
 He also won England caps in 1889 and 1892.
-After struggling with injuries, he was appointed player-manager at Stoke in 1896, and took the club to sixth in the league.
+After struggling with injuries, he was appointed player-manager at Stoke in 1896 and took the club to sixth in the league.
 However, he left the game for good after being censored for arranging his own transfer to Leicester Fosse in August 1898.

 Early and personal life

-William Spencer Rowley was born on 11 September 1865 in Hanley, Staffordshire.
-His father, Charles, a clerk, was widowed following the death of 33-year old Sarah (née Stevenson) in 1870.
+William Spencer Rowley was born on 11 September 1865 in Hanley.
+His father, Charles, a clerk, was widowed following the death of 33-year-old Sarah (née Stevenson) in 1870.
 He worked in the pottery industry.
 He married dressmaker Ellen Rhodes on 29 April 1893 in Edensor.
-They had ten children together, including: Ellen (1893–1901), William Spencer (stillborn mid-1895), Annie (born 1897), Spencer (born 1902) and another William (born 1908).
+They had ten children together, including Ellen (1893–1901), William Spencer (stillborn mid-1895), Annie (born 1897), Spencer (born 1902) and another William (born 1908).
 In 1890, Rowley played professional baseball for Stoke in the National League of Baseball of Great Britain.

 Career

-Rowley was born in Hanley, Staffordshire and started his professional career playing in Stoke's reserve team as a forward in August 1883.
+Rowley was born in Hanley and started his professional career playing in Stoke's reserve team as a forward in August 1883.
 He switched to goalkeeping and joined local rivals Burslem Port Vale in April 1884.

 Burslem Port Vale

-Immediately establishing himself as the first choice goalkeeper, he played 66 games in his two and half years with the club.
+Immediately establishing himself as the first-choice goalkeeper, he played 66 games in his two-and-half years with the club.
 He even scored a goal, being one of the scorers in a 12–0 route of Ironbridge in the final of the 1885 Burslem Challenge Cup.
 He was called up to the England national team for the match against Ireland in 1886, to act as William Rose's reserve.

-He broke a rib in a 3–1 friendly defeat at Stoke on 1 May 1886, and as a result Vale successfully sued Stoke in county court, forcing Stoke to pay £20 to charity.
+He broke a rib in a 3–1 friendly defeat at Stoke on 1 May 1886, and as a result, Vale successfully sued Stoke in county court, forcing Stoke to pay £20 to charity.
 Nevertheless, he signed with Stoke in early 1887.
 This move came after he signed a contract to play exclusively for the Vale and, despite the case being upheld in a Burslem court, Vale allowed him to leave for Stoke in December 1886.